The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/add_cell.md

                      [-inst_name <instance_name>]
 ```
 ### Description
 Use the add_cell command to place an instance at a specific location within the design.
-This can be used to pre-place marker cells, ESD cells, etc which have a known, fixed location in the design and shold not be moved by the automatic macro placer.
+This can be used to pre-place marker cells, ESD cells, etc which have a known, fixed location in the design and should not be moved by the automatic macro placer.

 One of the -cell or -type options is required, which will directly or indirectly associate one of the cells in the library definition with this padcell.